These updates and timeline are written as of 10/28

 Note: if you know the client ID you can proactively block an app

 In Google’s latest timeline, Classic Sites will go away at the end of 2021 but it’s important to check out the other milestones that happen before then.
-What is most exciting though, is G Suite Admins now get a cool, new tool to easily view, change and migrate Classic Sites.
+What is most exciting though, is Google Workspace admins now get a cool, new tool to easily view, change and migrate Classic Sites.

 We recommend that domains disable Classic Site creation

 Use the Classic Site Manager to view sites, email owners, migrate, delete

 Folder sharing in Shared Drives is now rolling out to everyone (Generally Available).
 Previously, it was only available in Beta.
 This means if you want to share a folder or set permissions on that folder differently for users, you can (previously, all permissions were set at the Shared Drive level only).

 One of the most popular feature requests, users are now able to give different sharing rights on folders within a Shared Drive.
 This could change the way shared drives are structured and created.

 This new ability will automatically be rolled out to all users, there is nothing to “turn on”.